buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcBuildingElementProxyTypeEnum.md

 # IfcBuildingElementProxyTypeEnum

-This enumeration defines the available generic types for _IfcBuildingElementProxy_ or _IfcBuildingElementProxyType_.
+This enumeration defines the available generic types for _IfcBuildingElementProxy_ or _IfcBuildingElementProxyType_.<!-- end of definition -->

 > HISTORY New enumeration IFC2x3

 > IFC4.3.0.0 CHANGE Enumerators PROVISIONFORVOID and PROVISIONFORSPACE deprecated.
 Use an _IfcVirtualElement_ with PROVISIONFORVOID and CLEARANCE at _IfcVirtualElementTypeEnum_ instead.

 > IFC4 CHANGE Enumerators PROVISIONFORVOID and PROVISIONFORSPACE added.

 > DEPRECATION The enumerator COMPLEX, ELEMENT, PARTIAL shall no longer be used.

 ## Items